 Let’s all be honest with ourselves, when those who hurt us fail, the flesh gets a bit of a thrill out of it.
 However, as heaven-ready saints, we are not of the flesh, but of the Spirit (see Romans 8:9).
-We’ve been made new on the inside, so this old way of thinking which is connected to our earth suits must be put in place from time to time.
+We’ve been made new on the inside, so this old way of thinking must be put in place from time to time.
 We should pray for our enemies, not be excited about their misfortune.

 The great news is, the only way to do this is to be yourself–to walk by the Spirit!
 You don’t have to keep “crucifying your flesh.”
 Honestly, that only happened once, and it happened to Jesus not you.
 Sure, your spirit was crucified, but that only happened one time as well, then you came back to life in Christ!
 (See Romans 6:6-7, Galatians 2:20, 2 Corinthians 5:17).